OrchardCMS/OrchardCore/src/docs/reference/core/KeyVault.Azure/README.md

 # Azure Key Vault (`OrchardCore.Azure.KeyVault`)

 The Azure Key Vault configuration provider adds app configuration values from the Azure Key Vault in order to safeguard your cryptographic keys and secrets used by your app.
-It also contains custom override of the DefaultKeyVaultManger class that retrieves secrets from Azure Key Vault and translates --- to an underscore (_)  and -- to a colon (:).
+It also contains custom override of the DefaultKeyVaultManager class that retrieves secrets from Azure Key Vault and translates --- to an underscore (_)  and -- to a colon (:).
 Both underscores and colons are illegal characters in Azure KeyVault.

 Example: